Unlisted Driver Protection

 As long as unlisted drivers do not cause crashes in any of your cars, this protection will be free.

 However, if an unlisted driver does cause a crash in your car, and you want to continue to have this protection, then you’ll need to pay for it at your next renewal.
-This is in addition to the one-time financial consequence you may have to pay.
+This is in addition to the one-time financial penalty you may have to pay.

 If more unlisted driver crashes occur, the cost of this protection will continue to increase.

-If an unlisted driver causes a crash in your car, you could face a one-time financial consequence, called the Unlisted Driver Accident Premium.
+If an unlisted driver causes a crash in your car, you could face a one-time financial penalty, called the Unlisted Driver Accident Premium.
 This will depend on a number of factors, such as where they are licensed and their driving experience and crash history.

 The Unlisted Driver Accident Premium will look at how much your Basic and Optional premiums would have been, had you listed the driver who caused the crash.
-If there is a difference in premium, the financial consequence is 15 times both the Basic premium difference* and the Optional premium difference**.
+If there is a difference in premium, the financial penalty is 15 times both the Basic premium difference* and the Optional premium difference**.

 *to a maximum of $5,000